Gavin Smith (film studio executive): Discovery of remains

 On October 26, 2014, Smith's remains were found in Palmdale, California.
-A hiker's dog found a shallow grave containing a skull, some bones, and clothing in a rural area between Palmdale and Acton just outside the Angeles National Forest.
+A hiker's dog found a shallow grave containing a skull, some bones and clothing in a rural area between Palmdale and Acton just outside the Angeles National Forest.
 Authorities announced the body's discovery 11 days later, after it had been positively identified as Smith.

-The cause of his death was not initially known, as the county coroner's office was working to establish it.
-Investigators said it might take some time to do so, if indeed they could.
+The cause of his death was not initially known as the county coroner's office was working to establish it.
+Investigators said it might take some time to do so if indeed they could.
 "It could be months, if ever, worst-case scenario," said a spokesman for the coroner.
-Nevertheless, the Los Angeles Times quoted anonymous sources as saying that investigators believe that Smith was killed at the direction of one person, by others with experience in violent crime.
+Nevertheless, the Los Angeles Times quoted anonymous sources as saying that investigators believe that Smith was killed at the direction of one person by others with experience in violent crime.

 At a press conference held the day the body's discovery was announced, investigators shared more information.
 Their theory was that Smith was killed in his car shortly after he disappeared.
 Based on that evidence, they had "confidently labeled Smith's death a homicide" after finding the car in 2013.
-They believed the death would prove to be the result of blunt force trauma; although they could not yet rule out gunshot wounds they did not believe that there would be any.
+They believed the death would prove to be the result of blunt force trauma and although they could not yet rule out gunshot wounds, they didn’t believe there would be any.

 Arrest

 In January 2015, three months after Smith's remains were discovered, Creech, two years into an eight-year sentence, was arrested and charged with his murder.
 The arraignment was postponed for a month.
 Creech's attorney called Smith's death a "tragic accident", saying his client was innocent of the murder charge.
-"There may have been a fight, but I can tell you there was no criminal intent," said Alex Kessel.
+"There may have been a fight but I can tell you there was no criminal intent," said Alex Kessel.

 In May of that year, the prosecution released transcripts of testimony before the grand jury that indicted Creech on murder charges.
 According to witnesses, on the night of May 1 he borrowed a van and went to where Smith had parked his Mercedes with Chandrika Creech.
 Surprising them there, he beat Smith severely while Chandrika, who believed she would be next, escaped and screamed for help.
 Later Creech, who did not initially believe Smith had been fatally injured, drove Smith's car to Stan McQuay's home in Porter Ranch.
-He and McQuay then extracted Smith's body and disposed of it, wrapped in a bloodied sheet, and buried it in a shallow grave east of Acton in the Antelope Valley off Angeles Forest Highway.
-McQuay temporarily stored Smith's missing vehicle in his garage one week from the night of Smith's murder, affording Creech time sufficient to make clandestine arrangements for its long term concealment; it was then parked in a car-sized room at a public storage facility just west of McQuay's Porter Ranch residence, in Simi Valley.
+He and McQuay then extracted Smith's body and disposed of it, wrapped in a bloodied sheet and buried it in a shallow grave east of Acton in the Antelope Valley off Angeles Forest Highway.
+McQuay temporarily stored Smith's missing vehicle in his garage one week from the night of Smith's murder, affording Creech sufficient time to make clandestine arrangements for its long-term concealment and was then parked in a car-sized room at a public storage facility just west of McQuay's Porter Ranch residence in Simi Valley.